HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Active] https://github.com/BurntSushi/ripgrep - ripgrep recursively searches directories for a regex pattern [2019-10-23][Died] https://github.com/jwilm/rust_daemon_template - This is a template for writing a daemon using Rust.
 [2019-10-23][Active] https://github.com/CraneStation/cranelift - Generates target binary code giving c language?
+[2019-10-25][Active] https://github.com/uutils/platform-info - A cross-platform way to get information about your machine.
+[2019-10-25][Active] https://github.com/uutils/findutils - Rust implementation of GNU findutils.https://www.gnu.org/software/findutils/
+[2019-10-25][Active] https://github.com/uutils/coreutils - Cross-platform Rust rewrite of the GNU coreutils. uutils is an attempt at writing universal (as in cross-platform) CLI utils in Rust.
+This repo is to aggregate the GNU coreutils rewrites.
+[2019-10-25][Active] https://github.com/uutils/uucore - uucore is a collection of code used by various uutils projects.
+Currently, almost all of the code is used by uutils/coreutils.
+In the future, much of this repository may be supplanted by smaller, more focused repositories/crates.

 ### CI or maintainments
 [2019-10-18][Active] https://github.com/rust-lang/rustup.rs